gillespielab/gl-electronics/README.md

 # gl-electronics
 This is a component library, not a KiCAD project.
 It is included as a submodule in all Gillespie Lab KiCAD projects, so you generally do not need to download it by hand.
+KiCAD can be downloaded at https://www.kicad.org/download/

 # Download Instructions
 1. Clone the repo `git clone https://github.com/gillespielab/gl-electronics`